 Higher Open Anticipated For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market on Monday snapped the two-day losing streak in which it had fallen almost 60 points or 0.8 percent.
-The Jakarta Composite Index now rests just above the 6,900-point plateau and it's expected to add to its winnings on Tuesday.
+(RTTNews) - The Indonesia stock market on Wednesday snapped the two-day winning streak in which it had gathered more than 60 points or 0.9 percent.
+The Jakarta Composite Index now rests just above the 6,910-point plateau although it's expected to bounce higher again on Thursday.

+The global forecast for the Asian markets is upbeat on easing concerns over the outlook for interest rates.
+The European and U.S. markets were up and the Asian markets figure to follow that lead.

-The strength on Wall Street came as some traders looked to pick up stocks at reduced levels after last week's weakness, which reflected ongoing concerns about the outlook for interest rates.
+The early weakness on Wall Street reflected ongoing concerns about the outlook for interest rates following the release of upbeat retail sales data.

-Trading remained subdued, however, as traders look ahead to Tuesday's closely watched report on consumer price inflation.
-The inflation data could have a significant impact on the outlook for interest rates amid recent speculation the Federal Reserve may raise rates higher than anticipated.

-Crude oil prices slumped on Monday afternoon, unable to held early gains.
-West Texas Intermediate was down $0.43 or 0.54 percent to $79.29 per barrel, coming off a high of $80.62 earlier in the day.
+The sharp increase in retail sales has led to concerns the Federal Reserve will be encouraged to continue aggressively raising interest rates in an effort to combat inflation.

+The concerns about rates may have been partly offset by a separate report from the Federal Reserve showing U.S. industrial production was unexpectedly unchanged in January.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!